-For the public review of the draft IOCP in September 2017, drop-in 'coffee chat' sessions were held in place of a single public event and these sessions were attended by XX community members.
-An online opportunity was also provided and XX community members provided feedback using this tool.
+For the public review of the draft IOCP in September 2017, three drop-in 'coffee chat' sessions and a paper and online questionnaire were offered as opportunities for input.
+In total, 10 community members provided feedback.

 Community input summaries were developed and released to the public on the project webpage.